-I used to have a neighbor selling bananas.
+I once had a neighbor who sold bananas.

-He goes to the stock exchange in the morning and buys wholesale.
-Back then, bananas were just one species.
+He goes to the stock market in the morning and buys in bulk.
+Bananas were only one type there then.

 He then goes to the market and divides the bananas into three parts.
-On some it puts the highest price, on others an average, on the third – a small one.
+On some he puts the highest price, on others medium, on the third – small.

 Since then, I never choose bananas by price.